 The Association for Comprehensive Neurotherapy (ACN) was founded by Sheila Rogers DeMare, MS, in 1996.
 According to their about page, “ACN Latitudes has since become a trusted online resource for those seeking information on natural, non-drug, and integrative therapies for key neurological conditions and behavioral disorders.

 Funded by / Ownership

-ACN Latitudes is a 501c3 non-profit organization that is owned by Sheila Rogers DeMare and is funded through a combination of advertising, subscriptions, donations and sales of products.
+ACN Latitudes is a 501c3 non-profit organization owned by Sheila Rogers DeMare and is funded through a combination of advertising, subscriptions, donations, and sales of products.

 Analysis / Bias

 In review, the Association for Comprehensive Neurotherapy is a natural health website that promotes pseudoscience.
 For example, they offer the unsupported claim that vaccinations are a cause for Autism.
-ACN also routinely publishes anti-GMO propaganda as well many miracle cures that are not endorsed by the consensus of the medical community.
-Lastly, this source publishes misleading information, such as wi-fi causing too much radiation exposure that may lead to health problems.
+ACN also routinely publishes anti-GMO propaganda and many miracle cures that are not endorsed by the consensus of the medical community.
+Lastly, this source publishes misleading information, such as Wi-Fi causing too much radiation exposure, leading to health problems.
 This simply is not true.

-Overall, some of the information presented on this website is medially sound and backed by evidence, however much of it is not rooted in science.
+Overall, some of the information presented on this website is medically sound and backed by evidence; however, much of it is not rooted in science.
 Therefore, we rate ACN a Quackery Level Pseudoscience website.
-(8/22/2016) Updated (D. Van Zandt 11/6/2018)
+(8/22/2016) Updated (D. Van Zandt 10/02/2023)

 Last Updated on October 2, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.